 General principles of VAT group treatment: what is VAT group treatment?

-VAT group treatment allows two or more corporate bodies to account for VAT under a single registration number with one of the corporate bodies in the group acting as the representative member.
+VAT group treatment allows two or more eligible persons to account for VAT under a single registration number with one of the eligible persons in the group acting as the representative member.

 The group is registered in the name of that representative member, who is responsible, on behalf of all of the other members of the group, for completing VAT returns and paying and reclaiming VAT.